Red Dust (novel): Characterizations

 Dirk Hendricks is one of the main characters in Red Dust.
 He is imprisoned for some other crime he committed during the time of apartheid.
 He is scared of being imprisoned once again, so he applies for amnesty and Dirk a jailbird that he looked like shit.

 These were Pieter Muller's first thoughts when he saw Dirk after coming out of the van.
 Because of his time in prison he lost nearly everything, including his family and his job.
-He suffers from PTSD and has lost his bearings in the new South Africa.
+He has PTSD and has lost his bearings in the new South Africa.
 Only his friendship to Pieter still remains.
 His last chance to finally obtain freedom is to apply for amnesty in front of the TRC.
 In fact Pieter Muller is guilty of murder.
 Dirk now is indecisive whether to stay loyal to Pieter or to tell the whole truth.

 From his point of view he didn't do anything criminal, he was ordered to do so in that special time of riot and trouble.
 He only did his duty.
 He was a patriot and believed in fighting for the right cause.
 His true self is only revealed to Alex.
 A main part of the story hinges on their intimate relationship of torturer and victim.